Selecting Your First Carry Pistol

 Three Critical Qualities Of A Decent Holster

 And on the note of retention holsters: Don’t get the wretched Serpa holsters.
 The only thing those are good for is shooting yourself in the leg.
-Another big no-no is shoulder holsters.
-They’re cozy and they look cool, but it’s difficult to draw from them when the balloon goes up.
+I’m not a huge fan of shoulder holsters unless you’re driving.
+They’re cozy and they look cool, but hip holsters are much faster UNLESS you are seated.
+Shoulder holsters are supreme for long car rides or if you spend most of your day driving or otherwise seated.

 For cleaning supplies you’ll want Strike Hold, some type of lubricant (I use Battleborn), and Hoppe’s No.9 solvent.
 Strike Hold is for the main stress points on a gun, lubricant is for the moving parts, and solvent is for the barrel.
 Don’t scrub it religiously like a crackhead would, that actually wears down the gun.
 Just a basic cleaning when you first get it, then clean it either every 6 months or if a malfunction occurs.
 You can use special cleaning tools such as wire brushes, large q tips, etc but I cut up old t shirts into strips and use those to wipe my guns down since I’m working class.
 I would also recommend phasing your carry ammo out every 6 months.
 I phase mine out every 3 months since I currently live in a humid area and paranoia has paid off for me.